2026 BIPOC Mentorship Program

-The National Media Awards Foundation (NMAF) is thrilled to be presenting the fourth annual BIPOC Mentorship Program.
-This program is designed to equip early- and mid-career BIPOC publishing professionals in Canada with the skills and support they need to succeed in industry-specific leadership positions, by pairing them with a senior publishing professional.
+The National Media Awards Foundation (NMAF) is thrilled to be presenting the 2026 BIPOC Mentorship Program.
+This program is designed to equip early and mid-career BIPOC publishing professionals in Canada with the skills and support they need to succeed in industry-specific leadership positions, by pairing them with a senior publishing professional.

 Program Details

-This year, we have 10 Canada-based mentorships available.
-The program will run from February to May 2025.
+This year, there will be 10 available mentorships.
 Exact start dates will be jointly determined and agreed upon by the mentor and mentee.

 In an effort to provide as much flexibility as possible for both the mentor and the mentee, the structure of the mentorship can be determined by the mentor based on the specified needs of the mentee, or as a collaborative process between the mentor and mentee.
 For example, participants can jointly decide on a single, full-day session or multiple sessions.
 Mentorship meetings can take place in-person, by telephone, or virtually.